iyervarsha12/iyervarsha12/README.md

-- 👋 Hi, I’m @iyervarsha12
+- Hi, I’m @iyervarsha12, currently doing my Masters in Computer Science, in Boston University, doing research under Dr. Rich West.
-- 👀 I’m interested in systems software, firmware, operating systems, real time systems, and computer architecture.
+- I’m interested in real time systems, operating systems, systems software, firmware, and computer architecture.
+I like coding at the "low-level" and enjoy intersecting fields.
-- 🌱 I'm currently doing my Masters in Computer Science, in Boston University.
-I worked in NVIDIA as a systems software engineer, in the GPU firmware team.
+- I worked in NVIDIA as a systems software engineer, in the GPU firmware team (2021-2024).
+I did undergrad research (2019-2020) on mixed criticality systems scheduling under Dr. Biju K Raveendran.
-- ✨ I also do a ton of art, both on paper with pens, and digitally.
+- I also do a ton of art, both on paper with pens, and digitally.
 - 📫 You can reach out to me via my email, iyervarsha12@gmail.com.

 <!---